Embarking on a 10k skill-level training program can be exciting and challenging.

 Run/Walk Training Plan

-A run/walk training plan is perfect for beginners looking to transition from walking workouts to running sessions.
-This type of running program includes cross-training activities like strength training or yoga that help improve overall fitness levels while reducing the risk of injury due to overuse or improper form.
+A run/walk training plan is perfect for beginners transitioning from walking workouts to running sessions.
+This running program includes cross-training activities like strength training or yoga that help improve overall fitness levels while reducing the risk of injury due to overuse or improper form.

 - Week 1: Walk 30 min/day (4 days), Run/Walk 20 min (1 day)